mohitpai/journey-optimizer.en/help/using/configuration/email-settings.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_presets_retryperiod"
 >title="Adjust the retry time period"
->abstract="Retries are performed for 3.5 days (84 hours) when an email message fails due to a temporary soft bounce error.
+>abstract="Retries are performed for 3.5 days (84 hours) when an email delivery fails due to a temporary soft bounce error.
 You can adjust this default retry time period to better suit your needs."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configuration-message/email-configuration/monitor-reputation/retries.html" text="About retries"

 You can configure the **EMAIL RETRY PARAMETERS**.